mdeweerd/mdeweerd/README.md

 ## About Me

-I am an engineer that loves a challenge and mostly projects where I can apply my skills accross different fields.
+I am an engineer that loves a challenge and mostly projects where I can apply my skills across different fields.

 I have extended experience in electronics design (circuit, PCB), ASIC design and verification, embedded software (firmware & embedded applications), systems administration, mobile software development, web application development (front/back), ... .